Skip to content

 Our Recommendation

 If you want to actually learn Elvish — not just look up a phrase for a tattoo — start with Tengwar.
-The first 6 lessons are free and cover everything you need to get started with Quenya and Sindarin.
+The first 5 lessons per language are free and cover everything you need to get started with Quenya and Sindarin.

 If you want an academic deep-dive after building your foundation, supplement with Ardalambion and the Vinyar Tengwar journals.